scitt-community/governance/org-docs/CHARTER.md

   - For data, a license on the Open Knowledge Foundation's list of [Recommended Conformant Licenses](http://opendefinition.org/licenses/).
   - For specifications, a community developed and maintained specification agreement, such the [Open Web Foundation Agreements](https://www.openwebfoundation.org/the-agreements) or [Community Specification Agreement](https://github.com/CommunitySpecification/1.0).
 * Include and adhere to the Organization's policies, including the [trademark policy](./TRADEMARKS.md), the [antitrust policy](./ANTITRUST.md), and the [code of conduct](./CODE-OF-CONDUCT.md).
+* When a project uses multiple repositories, one root repository will maintain the project governance files.
+The governance files are copied from [project-docs](../project-docs), while the related repositories will maintain the same named files that link back to the root repository.

+See [PROJECTS.md](PROJECTS.md) for the current SCITT Community projects.

+New projects, that agree to the above criteria, may be created by opening an issue, asking for a vote from the steering committee.

 ## 9. Amendments